ttasterisco/ttasterisco.github.com/_posts/2013-06-08-a-brief-history-of-tech.md

 filename:
 ---

+more things
-this post contains survivor bias
+Attention: this post contains survivor bias.

+things